alifarhid/pandas/doc/source/user_guide/scale.rst

     Total Time: 542.11

 Running this code with python takes more than 500 seconds, while bodo reduced the run time to less than 5 seconds.
-This means 100x performance improvement using bodo.
+This means 100x performance improvement using `Bodo`_.

 .. _Bodo: https://bodo.ai
 .. _bodo.ai: https://bodo.ai